LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/how-to-write-code/comments.rst

 Notice that when you run the program, it still prints the phrase ``Hello, World``, but none of the comments appear.
-Also notice the blank lines left in the code, which are also ignored by the interpreter.
+Also notice the blank lines left in the code, which are also ignored by the compiler.
 Comments and blank lines make your programs much easier for humans to understand.
 Use them frequently!